-What does PXE?
+What does it mean PXE?

 PXE They are the initial Pre eXecution Environment.
-In IT language it reads "Pixie”And represent boot method / Boot a computer from a conceived from internal network (LAN).
+In the IT language it reads "Pixie”And represents boot method / Boot a computer from a conceived from internal network (LAN).
 To be exact, using PXE boot the laptop can or PC image of a operating system.
-The condition is that this image will be stored on a LAN Hard Drive.
-On older systems this option is also called Network BootorBooting from LAN.
+The condition is that this image will be stored on a hard disk from the LAN.
+On older systems this option is also called Network Boot or Booting from LAN.

 Normally, BIOSCPC laptop or PC is set so as list priorities boot (Boot device order or boot priority option) be: CD/DVD, HDD, USB Flash Drive and then Network Boot or PXE.
-Because of changes in the BIOS, most likely to set Network Boot / PXE before the hard driveacquis and expects to start your laptop to boot an operating system image or a network / internet.
-To change the boot order units, you have to enter the BIOS and look for the option "boot Priority".
-To access the BIOS will first need to Turn off your PC all (Laptops off "Cold" is tintand power button for a few seconds.
-10-15 seconds). after starting Reptiles key press F2, F12, F8, del or Esc.
-This key can vary depending on laptop modelFor example the acquis your laptops Toshiba key to access BIOS is F2 and key menu directly enter F12 boot Priority where you can choose the order of the boot, without the need to enter the BIOS.
+Because of changes in the BIOS, most likely to set Network Boot / PXE before hard diskand at startup the laptop waits to boot an image or a network / internet operating system.
+To change the order of the boot drives, you will need to enter the BIOS and look for the option "Boot Priority".
+To access the BIOS you will first need to Turn off your PC all (for laptops, the "cold" shutdown is done by pressing the power button for a few seconds.
+10-15 seconds). after starting Reptiles key press F2, F12, F8, Del or Esc.
+This key can vary depending on laptop modelFor example the acquis your laptops Toshiba access key BIOS is F2 and key menu directly enter F12 boot Priority where you can choose the order of the boot, without the need to enter the BIOS.

-Once inside the BIOS and arrived at Menu Boot Priority, Select the first unit HDD/SSD or CD/DVDIf you want the future to install an operating system on DVD.
+Once inside the BIOS and arrived at menu Boot Priority, Select the first unit HDD/SSD or CD/DVDIf you want the future to install an operating system on DVD.
 After you have made these changes in order to boot, press F10 to save changes and restart the computer.
 If you have set as the first boot HDD or SSDThen it will load automatically after start WindowsCPC installed on your system.

-If you set the system to boot first from the hard disk or SSD, and the messageStart over PXE IPv6 / IPv4reappears at startup, are signs for concern.
+If you have set the system to boot first from hard disk or SSD, and the message Start over PXE IPv6 / IPv4 reappears at startup, are signs for concern.
 Whether the operating system has a serious problem and can not be restarted.
-In this situation it is mandatory system repair Windows the installation DVD, or even worse…hard driveCPC or SSD has a problem and can not be read. or try a reinstallation of the operating system DVD / USB Flash and check if the hard disk is visible to the installation or use a Live Linux system or Windows live (via Hiren for example) in which check the status of hard diskacquis on your laptop / PC.
+In this situation it is mandatory system repair Windows with the installation DVD, even worse…hard diskCPC or SSD has a problem and can not be read. or try a reinstallation of the operating system from the DVD / USB Flash and check if hard diskis still visible during the installation process, either use one live system Linux or Live Windows (via Hiren for example) in which check the status hard diskacquis on your laptop / PC.

-Start over PXE IPv6/IPv4.
+Start PXE over IPv6/IPv4.
 Press [Esc] to exit.